IAlready8/GMB-GRAPHIC-PERSONAL/README.md

     -   `work/`: The main portfolio gallery page.
     -   `about/`: The about page.
     -   `capabilities/`: The studio's services page.
-    -   `manifesto/`: The studio's principles page.
+    -   `manifesto/`: The studio's principles page, including an AI thought generator.
     -   `journal/`: The blog/updates page.
     -   `contact/`: The contact page.
 -   `src/components/`: Reusable components.